 I sat down in my seat, which just so happened to be across from Dustin’s.
 He smiled at me like he always did before our debriefs, it was a smile of encouragement, he was trying to tell me not to be too hard on myself, not to be too critical.
 Well, as usual Dustin, that is not going to happen.
 I thought to myself.

-“So before we begin the debrief is there any new intel to report?”
+“So before we begin the debrief is there any new information to report?”
 Grandfather asked as usual.
 To which surprisingly there was no response.
 “Nothing?
 Really?” he asked again.
 We all shook our heads.
-The demon that Dustin and I had killed was the first one that we’d gotten intel on in over a week.
+The demon that Dustin and I had killed was the first one that we’d been informed of in over a week.
 That wasn’t usual, certainly not for summertime.

 Grandfather grumbled something that was probably along the lines of us not looking hard enough and shifted in his seat.
 “Well let’s get on with the debrief then.”
 He sighed.
 “Alex, full synopsis on the target.”

 I cleared my throat.
 “Class C demon, male, mid-forties, brown hair, brown eyes.
 Went by the name Todd Clarkson on his ID, which was fake.”
 I rolled off my tongue.
 My field journal was open and all the information I stated was in it, but I never really needed it for debriefs, it was more of a formality.